-Tax advisory services offered by Baker Tilly to business entities are set out below:
+Tax advisory services offered by Baker Tilly Kuwait to business entities are set out below:

-- Develop tax planning at holding or parent company and subsidiaries level.
+- Develop tax planning at the holding or parent company and subsidiaries level.

-- Develop organizational structure of the business unit in charge of tax at holding or parent company and subsidiaries level.
+- Develop the organizational structure of the business unit in charge of tax at the holding or parent company and subsidiaries level.

 - Develop job descriptions of tax jobs.

 - Develop Tax Processes, Policies, and Procedures Manual.